MonashSmartStructures/ospgrillage/docs/source/rst/APIdoc.rst

 What functions are considered public API?
 ------------------------------------------
-This module comprised of user interface functions to
+This module comprised of user interface functions to take user inputs and pass to its corresponding object.

-This module manages user interface functions and class definitions for the grillage members.

-To put it simply, any functions documented in this API reference page are considered part of *ops-grillage*'s public API.
-There are many more functions which are lower level - these listed functions are the top level functions accessible from classes shown in UML diagram.

 Top level functions
 --------------------------

-.. automodule:: ospgrillage
-    :members:
-    :show-inheritance:

 OpsGrillage class
 ---------------------------